jwbrassell/phplte/docs/httpd_setup.md

 deactivate
 ```

-Note: The Python virtual environment is created within the project directory to maintain portability across different environments.
+Note: The Python virtual environment is created at shared/venv to maintain consistency across all environments (development and production).

 ## 5. Create Log Directories
 ```bash